 Never adopt minimal pairs with v and w, s and z or word-final position m and n.

-Unless there is absolutely no other option and it has been thoroughly investigated for potential issues with affixed words, never adopt minimal pairs with plus/minus a consonant or vowel at the beginning/end of words.
+Unless there is absolutely no other option and it has been thoroughly investigated for potential issues with affixed words, never adopt a minimal pair with plus/minus a consonant or vowel at the beginning/end of words.

 Whenever possible, avoid minimal pairs with l and r, b and p, f and p, c and j, c and x, h and r or minimal pairs with plus/minus a vowel at the beginning/end of words.